dbos-inc/dbos-docs/docs/python/tutorials/workflow-tutorial.md

 These guarantees assume that the application and database may crash and go offline at any point in time, but are always restarted and return online.

 1. Workflows always run to completion.
 If a DBOS process crashes while executing a workflow and is restarted, it resumes the workflow from where it left off.
+3. Steps are tried _at least once_ but are never re-executed after they successfully complete.
+If a failure occurs inside a step, the step may be retried, but once a step has completed, it will never be re-executed.
 2. Transactions commit _exactly once_.
 Once a workflow commits a transaction, it will never retry that transaction.
-3. Communicators are tried _at least once_ but are never re-executed after they successfully complete.
-If a failure occurs inside a communicator, the communicator may be retried, but once a communicator has completed, it will never be re-executed.

 ## Determinism

-A workflow implementation must be deterministic: if called multiple times with the same inputs, it should invoke the same transactions and communicators with the same inputs in the same order.
+A workflow implementation must be deterministic: if called multiple times with the same inputs, it should invoke the same steps with the same inputs in the same order.
 If you need to perform a non-deterministic operation like accessing the database, calling a third-party API, generating a random number, or getting the local time, you shouldn't do it directly in a workflow function.
-Instead, you should do all database operations in [transactions](./transaction-tutorial) and all other non-deterministic operations in [communicators](./communicator-tutorial).
+Instead, you should do all database operations in [transactions](./transaction-tutorial) and all other non-deterministic operations in [steps](./step-tutorial.md).
-You can safely call these methods from your workflow.

 For example, **don't do this**: